KalyanRam1234/SPE_Final_Project/README.md

 Monitoring done using Prometheus and Logging done using Grafana and Loki

-Further details on the microservices can be found in the Readmes of the respective directory.
+Further details on the microservices can be found in the Readmes of the respective directory